How IoT technology is driving business change

 We know that people love controlling stuff from one place.

-Things that once seemed science fiction are fast becoming a reality:
+What once seemed like science fiction is becoming a reality:

-- connected ”smart homes” are on the rise (nearly half of consumers in the UK plan to buy at least one smart home product in the next year),
+- connected ”smart homes” are on the rise (one Telsyte report claims over five million Australian households – 50 per cent of the total number – installed at least one smart home item in 2018.),

-- artificial intelligence is quickly becoming the next space race, and,
+- artificial intelligence is the next space race, and,

 - electronics only continue to grow smaller, thinner and faster.